 - Minutes from meetings will be shared via Google Drive for members to view, including any presentations or proposals presented to the group.

-- Interviews are tentatively scheduled for the week after applications are due.
+- Interviews are currently scheduled for the week after applications are due.

 - Final decisions will be made by a student/staff committee, and applicants will be informed via email within one week of the final interview.